Meaningful Remembrance Gift Ideas For Kids Returning To School After Loss

 Thinking about anger as energy that needs to be released can help when dealing with children who are struggling to process big emotions.
 Recognizing anger in your child as a part of the grief process and directing them to appropriate outlets is key.

 It is important to get children dealing with anger related grief involved in an activity.
-It can be physical exercise, art or music therapy, or even gardening can be helpful in releasing pent up emotions.
+It can be physical exercise, art or or music therapy or even gardening can be helpful in releasing pent up emotions.
 Since children struggle to process and articulate challenging emotions, providing an outlet for them to channel those feelings has been proven to be helpful.

 They are Fearful of Being Away from Family